Nico-Godoy/CenteR/Piepline_and_codes/README.rst

-``CenteR'' core files used in the main code sequence:
+Description of core files:
 ----------

+``CenteR`` core files used in the main code sequence:

 - Processing_Data_v10.R / Processing_Data_v11.R
    Program to correct the files by cosmetics.
 The program do not recognize both photometric and science observations with more than 2 different exposure times.